1988 Great Britain Lions tour: Australia

 The Australian leg of the tour took place in the midst of the 1988 NSWRFL season as well as the 1988 State of Origin series.
 In 1988 Australia was also celebrating its national bicentenary.
 The tour's itinerary, which involved short periods between matches, making it tough for the visitors, was designed by the Australian Rugby League but agreed to by the British.

 The Ashes series attracted just 67,554 to the three tests, with the dead rubber third game attracting just 15,944 to the Sydney Football Stadium.
-The second Ashes test against Australia at Lang Park in Brisbane drew the tours highest attendance of 27,130 while the game against reigning Sydney premiers Manly-Warringah attracted the highest non-test attendance of the tour with 21,131.
+The second Ashes test against Australia at Lang Park in Brisbane drew the tour's highest attendance of 27,130 while the game against reigning Sydney premiers Manly-Warringah attracted the highest non-test attendance of the tour with 21,131.
 The total Ashes series attendance was 7,926 less than had attended the 1984 series played in Australia and was 34,006 less than the record breaking series played in England during the 1986 Kangaroo Tour.
 It was also easily the lowest ever attended Ashes series played in Australia since 1910 which attracted 60,000 fans.

 Test Venues

 The three Ashes series tests took place at the following venues.
-Two games were played in Sydney.
+Two games were played in Sydney at the new Sydney Football Stadium which had replaced the Sydney Cricket Ground as the main rugby league venue in Sydney.